Ketamine Infusion, Spray, Injectables and Tablets: What's the Difference?

 If you’re considering overall cost of treatment:

-2. Nasal Spray: Monthly nasal spray use can cost $4000-5000 based on recommended dosages.
+- Nasal spray: Monthly nasal spray use can cost $4000-5000 based on recommended dosages.
 There are some insurance coverage options here to help manage costs.

-If you want a compliment of biological benefits and subjective, experiential insights:
+If you want a complement of biological benefits and subjective, experiential insights:

-1. Infusions: Have the potential to provide a higher degree of dissociation as dissociation is dose dependent and higher doses can be provided via IV or IM.
+- Infusions: Have the potential to provide a higher degree of dissociation, as dissociation is dose dependent and higher doses can be provided via IV or IM.

 When speaking with your clinician or provider, you can use this information to help determine the best method for your unique circumstances.